 - It's important for students to know ...

 - When I'm travelling in a car I listen to ...

 - I have (never) edited sound before (to ...)

 Produce a 45- to 90-second recording that could be used with a class in your discipline:

-In your ePortfolio, first rename the "(media badge)" page "Audio Podcast", then write a reflection of at least 250 words.
+Write a reflection of at least 250 words.

 These prompts may help:

 - I chose ... for my podcast because ...

 - An aspect of making the podcast that I really enjoyed was ... because ...

 - I had never tried ... , and it ended up ...